 Our strategy envisions a period of rapid growth that may impose a significant burden on our administrative and operational resources.
-The growth of our business, and in particular, the completion of construction of our planned ethanol production facility, will require significant investments of capital and management's close attention.
-In addition, we may construct additional ethanol production facilities.
-Also, we have recently entered into significant marketing agreements with Front Range Energy, LLC and Phoenix Bio-Industries, LLC, and we are seeking to enter into additional similar agreements with other ethanol producers that may result in a substantial growth in our marketing business.
+The growth of our business, and in particular, the completion of construction of our planned ethanol production facilities, will require significant investments of capital and management's close attention.
+In addition to our plans to construct additional ethanol production facilities after the completion of our first facility in Madera County, we have recently entered into significant marketing agreements with Front Range Energy, LLC and Phoenix Bio-Industries, LLC, and we are seeking to enter into additional similar agreements with companies that currently, or expect to, produce ethanol, all of which may result in a substantial growth in our marketing business.
 Our ability to effectively manage our growth will require us to substantially expand the capabilities of our administrative and operational resources and to attract, train, manage and retain qualified management, technicians and other personnel.
 We may be unable to do so.
 In addition, our failure to successfully manage our growth could result in our sales not increasing commensurately with our capital investments.
 If we are unable to successfully manage our growth, we may be unable to achieve our goals.